devikavarma1821/Movie-recommendation-system/README.md

-# Movie-recommendation-system
-A Movie Recommender System built with Streamlit and TMDb API that suggests movies based on content-based filtering.
-Users can select a movie to get recommendations

 # Movie Recommender System 🎬

 A simple and interactive Movie Recommender System built with Streamlit that provides movie recommendations based on content-based filtering.
 This project uses the TMDb (The Movie Database) API to fetch movie posters and metadata, giving users a more engaging experience.
 Users can select a movie to receive recommendations or explore random suggestions on initial load.